afollestad/material-cab/README.md

 ---

+## Updating

+If you need to update something in a visible CAB, like the title, just `attach(...) { }` again.
+The CAB won't be recreated if it's already attached, it will just be invalidated.

+---

 ## Saving and Restoring States

 In order to keep the CAB active, and maintain all of its current properties, you have to save and restore